 For federal proposed actions, federal agencies are required to consult with federally recognized Native American tribes in accordance with the NEPA, the NHPA, the NAGPRA, and EO 13175.
-The VA has identified Native American tribes as having possible ancestral ties to the Proposed Action's ROI (i.e., Queens County, New York), and will invite each tribe to consult on this Proposed Action.
+The Stockbridge-Munsee Community, the Delaware Nation, the Delaware Tribe, and the Shinnecock Nation are identified as Native American tribes with having possible ancestral ties to the Proposed Action's ROI (i.e., Queens County, New York).
+A copy of the NOA was sent to each group.
+No comments or request for additional consultation was received.